-“Everything we did we tried to use as a platform for disaster preparedness,” said Laura Cassell, executive director of Catholic Charities in Rockville Centre.
+“Everything we did we tried to use as a platform for disaster preparedness,” said Laura Cassell, executive director of Catholic Charities of Long Island.
 “In real time, as we were responding, we looked at how we could encourage preparedness.”

 The agency also started working to enhance its own preparedness through a parish-based plan.
 The agency began developing Disaster Action Response Teams in parishes through a grant from CCUSA.
 Members on each team have counseling and pastoral experience and are trained to be sensitive to the particular needs of seniors, immigrants and those with disabilities.
 When disaster strikes in a neighboring parish, the teams will go in, visiting door to door and making contact with people, asking how they can help and letting them know about recovery resources.

 “If we can be a catalyst to form these teams in parishes throughout the diocese, we’ll have a much greater opportunity to assist people after the next disaster,” said Cassell.

 Superstorm Sandy hit Long Island much harder than many people expected, particularly along its southern coast.
 The high winds uprooted trees, tore pieces from buildings and took down power lines, while the storm surge flooded countless homes, damaged others beyond repair and even carried whole houses away.
 The devastation was shocking to Long Islanders who had never experienced a storm like Sandy.